rebelsky/csc207c/_eboards/eboard33.md

 * Administrivia
 * About BSTs
 * Questions
-* Lab
+* Labs

 Preliminaries
 -------------

 * Welcome to any prospective students!
+    * Our weather is much more varied than California's, it's definitely a reason to come to Grinnell.
+    * Our faculty are nice and never ever threaten to fail students for what they say in class.
+    * UM: Do you use math in your CS class?
+Yes!
+    * Do folks double major in CS?
+Yes!
+Math, Psych, Philosophy, Art, Art Again, English, Music
+    * How hard is it to double major in Grinnell?
+It's not too bad as long as you plan well.
+Triple majoring is harder.
+(But we may eliminate that possibilities.)
 * **Please fill in the mentor/tutor evaluation.**
 * Mentor/Tutor/Grader applications are due soon.
 If you have classmates who (a) seemed to understand the material well and (b) were appropriately supportive when working in pairs, you might want to encourage them to apply.
-* We may have prospective students tonight.
+* We may have prospective students today.
 Please treat them kindly.
 * There are two labs for today.
 I don't think you'll get to the second one, but let's hope you'll have time to look it over.